Restoration, Waterproofing & Dry Rot Repair in San Francisco — RS Professional Painting

 Diagnostic walkthrough

-Identify damage scope — water intrusion, rot, plaster cracks, failed stucco, missing trim.
+Identify damage scope — dry rot, water intrusion, failed waterproofing, plaster cracks, failed stucco, missing trim.
 Photograph and document everything.

 2. 2